dinochecker

 About

-Pavicursorinae is a sub group of alvarezsaurids with a specialised "pinched" foot.
-Some palaeontologists used to refer to this group as Mononykinae (Chiappe et al. 1998) but Parvicursorinae has priority because its coordinate name—Parvicursoridae—was named first.
+Parvicursorinae is a subgroup of alvarezsaurids characterised by a specialised, "pinched" foot.
+Some palaeontologists previously referred to this clade as Mononykinae (Chiappe et al. 1998), but Parvicursorinae has priority because its coordinate family name—Parvicursoridae—was named first (Karhu and Rautian, 1996).

 Etymology